Our SLA 3D Printing Process Capabilities

-Though SLA is a great choice for automotive parts, it isn’t really good with producing high functional prototypes.
-The parts produced by SLA Rapid Prototyping are not really great for heavy mechanical testing too.
+Though SLA is a great choice for automotive parts, it isn’t good at producing highly functional prototypes.
+The parts produced by SLA 3D printing are not great for heavy mechanical testing either.
 It is because the resins or raw material used for this process is kind of fragile.
 Polymers are not very reliable with strength and sturdiness.

 - Limited Resins

-SLA Rapid Prototyping offers a number of resins.
+SLA 3D printing offers several resins.
 However, still, they are limited to a point as compared to other rapid prototyping methods.
 Most of the options you get are in black, transparent, white, or similar colors.
 So, if you are looking to add up colors and transitions in your prototypes, you might look for something else.